 A Year of Unity

-Reflections on a year at Unity Christ Church, Orchard St., Wilmington, NC.
+The reflections on a year at Unity Christ Church, Orchard St., Wilmington, NC.
 “Unity” is open to all faiths and to those without a religious preference.
 It looks to care for the needy and downtrodden.